 Notes

-Serve hot right out of the wok or pan.
+- Serve hot right out of the wok or pan.
 Store leftovers in an airtight container in the fridge for up to 2 days.
-Reheat in a skillet for best texture.
+Reheat in a skillet for the best texture.